Tdhtdhtdhtdhtdh: Sound Effects!

 It's not the same thing as ADR, which is additional dialogue recording, which is a lot of times actors will have to come in.

 We had to do this for our own TV show a little bit.
+Yeah.

 Yeah.

-What, ADR or Foley?
+What?
+ADR or Foley?
+ADR.
+Well, both.

 ADR always, I felt kind of dumb when I had to do it because it was, you know, you're trying to, even though we were bad actors, like we were trying to convey, you're always trying to convey some sort of emotion with everything that you're saying, even if it's just normal or bored.